lan-party/website-update-tracker-script/README.md

 # Website Update Tracker Script
-Backend node script for https://website-tracker.com
+Backend node script for https://website-tracker.com built with Supabase and Puppeteer.

+## Getting started
+0. Rename .env.template to .env and populate it
+1. `npm install`
+2. `node --env-file .env index.js`

 ## Stored Procedures
 These stored procedures / database functions are being used to select unchecked and outdated webpages.